ss4328/mvc_calculator/readme.md

 - View communicates to model via controller; view has several components that are created using composite pattern.
 - Different events in Controller trigger events that call model for data
-- Server/client atchitecture is used: Calculator is client, calculator_server is server -Client sends equations to server by serializing them, server deserializes and processes them
+- Server/client architecture is used: Calculator is client, calculator_server is server -Client sends equations to server by serializing them, server deserializes and processes them
 - Visitor pattern is used by using abstracting library from extra-credit assignment